 Bournemouth University, Talbot Campus

 1 year full-time

 A Bachelors Honours degree with 2:2 in any subject.
-For more information see our full entry requirements
+A portfolio is also required in support of your application.
+For more information see our full entry requirements.

 International entry requirements: